 There is variety of kids’ books that display the value of honesty including The Boy Who Cried Wolf retold by Katherine Evans, Frog and Toad are Friends by Arnold Lobel, Tales of Peter Rabbit by Beatrix Potter, and The Berenstain Bears and The Truth by Stain Berenstain.

-Dorothy Hastings is the Director of First School, which are three preschool and Child Day Care centers located throughout Southern California.
-First School provides a hands-on approach to preschool education and child care programs that emphasizes all around child development.
+Dorothy Hastings is the Director of First School, which are three preschool and child care centers located throughout Southern California.
+First School provides a hands-on approach to preschool education and Child Care programs that emphasizes all around child development.
 In addition to their intuitive academic approach, First School also focuses on developing a child's social skills and self-confidence, which is made possible in their intimate learning atmosphere.